How a Recession Will Change the Cybersecurity Landscape

-Using Artificial Intelligence (AI) and Machine Learning (ML) to detect and intercept high-risk actions and unusual behavior throughout the environment is essential for identifying malicious entities before they can access critical data assets.
-AI and deep learning solutions have made strides in prevention capabilities and provide security teams the ability to prevent novel attack types that haven't been previously seen.
-However, organizations must keep their expectations reasonable when using AI.
-These expectations include helping identify more attacks, reducing false positive alerts, and streamlining an organization's detection and response functions.
+Use Artificial Intelligence (AI) and Machine Learning (ML) to detect and intercept high-risk actions and unusual behavior throughout the environment.
+This is essential for identifying malicious entities before they can access critical data assets.
+AI and ML solutions have made strides in prevention capabilities and provide email security teams the ability to prevent novel threats that haven't been previously seen.
+However, organizations must keep their expectations reasonable when using AI to help identify more attacks, reduce false positive alerts, and streamline an organization's detection and response functions.

-Cybersecurity awareness training is one of the first steps a company can take.
+Cyber and email security awareness training is one of the first steps a company can take.
 Many of these attacks can be avoided if employees know the risks and learn to identify them.
-Since email security is critical as emails are one of the primary sources of phishing attacks, ransomware, and malware, employees need to learn how to spot these attacks before opening the emails.
+Since email security is critical due to more frequent phishing email attacks, ransomware, and malware, employees need to learn how to spot these email threats before opening the emails.

 Keep Learning About Strengthening Your Cybersecurity Defenses

 The financial outlook for 2023 may appear bleak; however, the cybersecurity industry has traditionally been resilient during periods of economic uncertainty.
 Implementing proper protocols and a robust email security software solution is the best way to prevent a cyberattack.

 - Learn more about protecting your business from ransomware.

 - Improve your company’s cybersecurity posture through best practices for email security, which can help prevent further phishing attack types and email security breaches.

 - Keeping the integrity of your email safe requires securing the cloud with spam filtering and enterprise-grade anti-spam services.

 - Get the latest updates on how to stay safe online.